spacetelescope/stis_cti/doc/qsg.rst

 faster.
 Or you may want to copy blocks of text into a text file, to create your own customized dialog and commands.

-If you don't have it already, you will need to install the AstroConda distribution with legacy IRAF support available at http://astroconda.readthedocs.io.
+If you don't have it already, you will need to install the AstroConda distribution: http://astroconda.readthedocs.io.

 After AstroConda is installed, open a new session (open a new Bash terminal and type